2017 MATCH RESULTS

 Handicap games of 3¼ hours duration.
 Extended time will be

-played as per Tournament Rules T2 (page 65 Laws book) and games
+played as per Tournament Rules T2 (page 65 Laws book).

 - 4 points shall be awarded for each match.
 Teams shall

 receive 1 point for each win.
 No points shall be awarded for a loss.
 Results of

 matches must be notified to the League Organiser by the

 - If a team fails to fulfil a fixture for any reason, then

 no points shall be awarded.
 However, it is within the